yk7333/yk7333.github.io/_pages/about.md

 ---

 I am currently a second-year master's student at Tsinghua Shenzhen International Graduate School, Tsinghua University, affiliated with the Intelligent Computing Lab.
 My supervisor is Prof. [Xiu Li](https://scholar.google.com/citations?user=Xrh1OIUAAAAJ&hl=en), and I have received a lot of research guidance from my senior fellow student [Jiafei Lyu](https://dmksjfl.github.io/).
-My main research focus on Reinforcement Learning, especially on Agent Exploration, Multi-Agent Reinforcement Learning and RLHF of Large Models.
-Currently, I am undertaking an internship at Tencent Technology Engineering Group, Machine Learning Platform Department, researching the effective fine-tuning of Large Language Models using RLHF.
+My main research focus on **Reinforcement Learning**, especially on **Agent Exploration**, **Multi-Agent Reinforcement Learning** and **RLHF** of Large Models.
+Currently, I am undertaking an internship at Tencent Technology Engineering Group (TEG), Machine Learning Platform Department, researching the effective fine-tuning of Large Language Models using RLHF.

 I have not yet decided on my future direction.
 If you believe I am a good fit for your position or would consider me for a PhD program, please don't hesitate to contact me at [yk22@mails.tsinghua.edu.cn](mailto:yk22@mails.tsinghua.edu.cn)